-- Ask family members about the family medical history, including whether or not anyone was ever diagnosed with primary immunodeficiency, or if any babies or children died inexplicably in the past.
+- Ask family members about the family medical history, including whether anyone was diagnosed with primary immunodeficiency, or if any babies or children died inexplicably.

 - Ask a family member or friend to come with you, if possible.
-Sometimes it can be difficult to soak up all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who accompanies you may remember something you missed or forgot.

 - Write down questions to ask your doctor.

-Preparing a list of questions ahead of time can help you make the most of the time with your doctor or your child's doctor.
+Preparing a list of questions can help you make the most of the time with the doctor.
 For primary immunodeficiency, some basic questions to ask include:

-- What kinds of tests are needed to confirm the diagnosis?
-Do these tests require any special preparation?
+- What tests are needed to confirm the diagnosis?
+Do these tests require special preparation?

 - What treatments are available, and which do you recommend?